bksarthak/triangle_sum/README.md

 Triangle Sum
-By starting at the top of the triangle and moving to adjacent numbers on the row below, the maximum total from top to bottom is 29.
+By starting at the top of the triangle and moving to the row below, the maximum total from top to bottom is 29.

         5
       9  6